 The University of Maine System (UMS) Loan Processing Center can assist you with your Perkins questions and repayment.
 The center can be reached at 1-800-308-6148.
 Correspondence for the UMS Loan Processing Center should be sent to the following address: Loan Processing Center, PO Box 412, Bangor, ME 04402.

-ECSI is a billing service, or Perkins Loans, used by The University of Maine at Fort Kent.
+ECSI is a billing service for Perkins Loans, used by The University of Maine at Fort Kent.
 ECSI also will work with you on the repayment of your Perkins loan.
-ECSI’s customer service telephone number is: 1-888-549-3274 and you may visit their Web site at: www.heartlandecsi.com.
+ECSI’s customer service telephone number is: 1-888-549-3274 and you may visit their website at: www.heartlandecsi.com.

 Federal Direct Loans, also known as Federal Stafford Loans, are low-interest loans made to eligible students attending school on at least a half-time basis.
 A student may be eligible for Direct Subsidized loans, Direct Unsubsidized loans, or both.
-The subsidized loan is need-based and the U.S. Department of Education will pay the interest that accrues on your Direct Subsidized loan while in school.
+The subsidized loan is need-based and the U.S. Department of Education will pay the interest that accrues on your Direct Subsidized loan while in school, grace and deferment periods.
 The Direct Unsubsidized loan is non-need based and the student is responsible for the interest that accrues on the loan while in school and during deferment and grace periods.

 To be considered for Direct Loans, a student must: complete the Free Application for Federal Student Aid (FAFSA).
 Annual and lifetime loan limits are determined by federal regulations.
 The Financial Aid Office will determine the student’s eligibility within these limits.
 Borrowing limits vary depending if the student is considered dependent or independent on the FAFSA, and based on class year as determined by number of credits earned toward the degree.
 More information is available at the UMFK website.